juniorsundarCasual/TGT/vault/volume-6.chapter-403.md

 The world, once vibrant and teeming with vitality, was now a desolate wasteland.
 The fast-forwarded scenes depicted planets being ruthlessly drained of their life force, a cosmic vampirism that left nothing but arid landscapes and barren expanses.
 The very essence of existence was being mercilessly sucked dry, leaving behind a haunting tableau of cosmic decay.

-The tentacles, once mere extensions of the cosmic horror, now grew with insatiable hunger.
+The tentacles, once mere extensions of the cosmic horror, now grew with an insatiable hunger.
 They reached outwards, extending their suffocating grip across the celestial canvas, their tendrils growing thicker and more pervasive.
 What started as a localized threat had metamorphosed into a cosmic plague, engulfing entire galaxies in an ever-expanding abyss of despair.

-As the planets were dessicated, the once-thriving ecosystems collapsed into nothingness.
+As the planets were desiccated, the once-thriving ecosystems collapsed into nothingness.
 Creatures, unable to withstand the relentless drain on their life force, succumbed to the inexorable pull of the tentacles.
 The scenes were a harrowing testament to the unyielding cruelty of the cosmic forces at play.

 The influx of nonsensical entities continued unabated.
 Green, red, pink, and purple beings of pure chaos proliferated, their very existence defying logic and reason.
 The absurdity of their forms mirrored the chaos that had gripped the cosmos.
 These entities, devoid of purpose or meaning, populated the desolate realms, further exacerbating the surreal nightmare that unfolded.